evanaff/CTF-writeups/SOLVED/Blockchain/FreeFlag/Write-Up.md

 # FreeFlag
 ## Hacktoday 2025

-This is my first blockchain challenge.
-There is no useful hint on description, just link to blockchain launcher and a zip file containing the setup and a contract called `Warmup.sol`.
+This was my first blockchain challenge.
+The description did not provide any useful hints, only a link to the blockchain launcher and a zip file containing `Setup.sol` and `Warmup.sol`.

 <img width="1074" height="764" alt="Screenshot From 2025-08-12 15-32-59" src="https://github.com/user-attachments/assets/5ff6c8ca-f0ca-483e-a823-d2316f0d887b" />

-First of all, I need to submit solution.
-I can get the solution by execute the command on the blockchain launcher.
-Once I get the solution, I can launch the blockchain instance.
-Then I get the credential.
+The first step was to submit a solution.
+I could obtain it by executing the provided command on the blockchain launcher.
+Once I got the solution, I was able to launch the blockchain instance and receive the credentials.

 I used a tool called [Foundry](https://getfoundry.sh/).
 I created a Foundry project by running the command: `forge init`, then add `Setup.sol` and `Warmup.sol` to `/script`.

-Then I setup .env contains credentials variable (RPC_URL, PRIVKEY, SETUP, WALLET).
-Use command `source .env' to pass all variable from .env to bash.
-Then I can call public function using cast, for example :
+Next, I prepared a .env file containing the credential variables (RPC_URL, PRIVKEY, SETUP, WALLET).
+By running source .env, I exported all variables into the shell environment.
+With that, I could start interacting with the contract using cast.
+For example:
 ```foundry
 cast call $SETUP "isSolved()(bool)" --rpc-url $RPC_URL
 false
 ```

-To obtain the flag I need to check the condition to solve the challange on `Setup.sol`.
+To solve the challenge I need to check the condition defined on `Setup.sol`.

 ```solidity
 function isSolved() external view returns (bool) {